wazo-platform/wazo-platform.org/content/uc-doc/administration/interconnections/two_wazo.md

 ## Establish the trunk

-The settings below allow a trunk to be used in both directions, so it doesn\'t matter which server is A and which is B.
+The settings below allow a trunk to be used in both directions, so it doesn't matter which server is A and which is B.

 Consider Wazo A wants to establish a trunk with Wazo B.